manuelroemer/site/content/blog/4-lecture-notes-distributed-systems/index.md

   The inverse is a concurrent event (_a || b_).
 - **Causality**: Essentially, what _caused_ an event?
 An event _a_ concurrent to _b_ cannot have caused _b_.
 If _a_ happened before _b_, it might have.
 - **Quorum**: A majority of entities (here, nodes) confirms an operation.
 Typically `(n + 1) / 2`.
 Failure to reach quorum indicates an issue.
+- **Local-first Software**: Software, where a local device is a fully-functional replica and servers are just for backup.
 - **Microkernel**: An approach to design a (operating) system.
 In contrast to a monolithic approach, features are not part of the kernel, but "separate modules" in user space.
 - **Idempotence**: A function `f(x)` is _idempotent_ if `f(x) = f(f(x))`, i.e., if it can be invoked multiple times without causing duplication.
   In a DS, idempotence may have an influence on retry semantics: